NishantJS/Animation/README.md

-# Animation
-Animation using CSS and JS with clean layout
+# CSS and JS Animations
+## This is front end only
+### I have tried to keep the design as simple as possible.